aka7/puppet-modules/users/README.md

 configure all virtual users in foreman / hiera or in a class

-i.e in foreman, the yaml output looks liek this
+i.e in foreman, the yaml output looks like this
 ````
 users::virtual::accounts:
   user_data: